gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 From just these two relationships, the Digital Archive software automatically determines a person's ancestors, descendants, and siblings.
 As such there is no need for relationship types like *grandparent of* or *grandchild of* or *sibling of*.
-The Digital Archive does determine cousins.
+The Digital Archive does not determine cousins.
 You can use the general purpose *relative of* relationship for cousins.

 ## Searching for relationships